This post covers the best things to do in Los Angeles in October.

 Celebrate Halloween at a Pumpkin Patch

-Head to one of the local farms nearby for corn mazes, apple cider, hayrides, and find fun for all ages.
+Head to one of the local farms nearby for corn mazes, apple cider, and hayrides.

 A 10K walking event that benefits a number of AIDS and HIV charities, AIDS Walk Los Angeles begins and ends in Grand Park and on the steps of City Hall in downtown LA.